 SDG 4: Quality education

 Ensuring that all members of society have access to a good education is a cornerstone of social progress and a huge factor in securing a sustainable future.
-Globally, 265 million children are not in school: 22 per cent of these are primary school aged.
+Globally, 244 million children are not in school: 23 per cent are primary school age.
 But going to school doesn’t necessarily mean adequate education: 617 million schoolchildren still haven’t learned basic reading and maths skills.

 Tackling this means ensuring that, by 2030, all children have access to free, equitable primary and secondary education of a high standard, and all people can access further education.
 Part of every person’s education should focus on sustainable development and all it encompasses.